Cynary/debian6.01/README.md

    One of the files we copied was the grub configuration file.
 This new config file sets the timeout to 0, so we don't have to wait at the load screen.
    It does, however, require that we call `update-grub`

+9. Install orifs

+   OriFS is used to keep the students' files in sync.

 The Magic
 ---------